jhodor/lamp-task/README.md

 - prepare a virtual server pointing to the `./web` directory as a `DOCUMENT_ROOT`
 - make sure that `web/uploads` directory is writable by your httpd process
 - configure database access settings in the `web/.env` file.
-Note that the application will automatically create or truncate `locations` table in it's database when you upload the CSV file.
+Note that the application will automatically create or truncate `locations` table in its database when you upload the CSV file.
 - open http://localhost:8080/ and upload `data.csv` with locations.

 ## Running the application